Shnider25/osticket-prereqs/README.md

 </p>

 <h1>osTicket - Prerequisites and Installation</h1>
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />
+This is a step by step outlines of the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />
 <h2>Environments and Technologies Used</h2>

 - Microsoft Azure (Virtual Machines/Compute)